BladeRunnerJS/brjs-site/docs/use/getting_started.md

 module.exports = InputViewModel;
 ```

 Now, in the `keyPressed` function we can trigger an event called `todo-added` on a `todo-list` channel to tell any interested parties (the `items` Blade) that a new Todo list item has been input, and the user has indicated they want to add it.
 The `eventData` we send with the event will have a `title` property representing the todo item text.
-We can also clear down the `todoText` and associated element value.
+We can also clear down the `todoText` and it's associated element value.

 ```js
 'use strict';